monsoonmaelstrom/book2/book2.md

 “Nah,” Giorgi agrees.

-Gavin’s hands are on my shoulders, shoving me back, but my hands are twisted around the fabric of his shirt and I pull him with me as I roll down onto my back and use the momentum to flip us both over so that when we stop moving I have him pinned beneath me.
-I manage to land one hit to his jaw that sends his head rocking sideways before he twists beneath me and somehow manages to drive both feet into my solar plexus sending me flying backwards, unable to breathe.
+Gavin’s hands are on my shoulders, shoving me back, but my hands are twisted around the fabric of his shirt and I pull him with me as I roll down onto my back, using the momentum to flip us both over so that when we stop moving I have him pinned.
+I land a solid hit to his jaw that sends his head rocking sideways before he twists beneath me and somehow manages to drive both feet into my solar plexus, sending me flying backwards unable to breathe.

-“Are you done?” he asks me derisively as he slowly stands, rubbing his jaw with one hand.
+“Are you done?” he interrogates derisively as he slowly stands, rubbing his jaw with one hand.
 After a moment, he extends the other out to me.

 I look up at him angrily, and consider not taking it.

-“Stop being an asshole,” Gavin says, hand still extended out to me.
+“Stop being an asshole,” Gavin demands, hand still extended out to me.

 I reach up and grab it, allowing him to pull me back to my feet.
 “Fine,” I mutter, glaring at him.